Blog

 LigoLab's three-phase migration ensures complete historical continuity and data integrity:

-- Historical Export - Imports up to 10 years of past data for full longitudinal visibility.
+Historical Export: Imports up to 10 years of past lab data, providing full longitudinal visibility for trending and reference purposes.

-- Catch-Up Import - Near go-live, adds records captured during implementation.
+Catch-Up Import: Near go-live, adds all records captured during the implementation period.

-- Final Sync - 2–3 months post go-live, reconciles all data for 100 percent accuracy.
+Final Sync: Two to three months post-go-live, reconciles all data for 100% accuracy.

-Many legacy laboratory information system companies migrate minimal or incomplete data, requiring staff to maintain access to the old LIS system and undermining operational efficiency.
+Legacy Difference: Many legacy laboratory information system companies migrate only minimal data, so staff must keep using the old system, undermining operational efficiency after launch.

 Workstream 4: Engineering